pickiey/dotfiles/README.md

 Synopsis
 ========

-The setup script (setup.sh) is for OSX at present
+The setup script (setup.sh) is for OSX at present.

 If you use OS X (require xcode)
 -------------------------------